 The BioDigital Human™

-Since 2009, I’ve worked remotely from Berlin, Germany with the team at BioDigital Systems in Manhattan, New York, to help develop
+From 2009 to 2018 I worked remotely from Berlin, Germany with the team at BioDigital Systems in Manhattan, New York, to help develop

-the BioDigital Human and its developer API.
+and maintain the BioDigital Human anatomy visualization platform and its public developer API.

 In this article, I’m going to describe SceneJS’ journey from a weekend side project to how we applied it within BioDigital’s Web-based anatomy visualization platform.
 Ten years down the track, the platform now has over three million registered users and continues to develop, with a growing library of models of anatomy and physical conditions.